Joint Replacement for Hip or Knee Osteoarthritis

 A partial knee replacement procedure is sometimes called “unicompartmental knee arthroplasty” or “uni” because only one of the three knee compartments is replaced.
 It is most commonly the joint between the thigh bone and the shin, but it can also be the joint between the knee cap and thigh bone that is replaced.

-There is new technology to aid with joint replacement, such as the NAVIO Surgical System at Centerpoint Medical Center and the Mako system at Overland Park Regional Medical Center— both robot-assisted techniques that allows the orthopedic surgeon to better position the implant, which is a factor in how long implants last.
+There is new technology to aid with joint replacement, such as the NAVIO Surgical System at Centerpoint Medical Center and Belton Regional Medical Center, and the Mako system at Overland Park Regional Medical Center— both robot-assisted techniques that allows the orthopedic surgeon to better position the implant, which is a factor in how long implants last.

 Partial-joint replacement is very appealing to patients because it tends to have shorter recovery times.
 However, there are many factors that make total knee replacement a better option for most patients, including the amount of disease and how badly the joint is damaged.